chaos-mesh/chaos-mesh/doc/dev_hello_world.md

   namespace: <ns-of-this-resource>
 ```

+## Make the image

-Having all these done, we can make images now:
+Having the object successfully added, we can make docker image and push it to your registry:

 ```
 make
 make docker-push
 ```

-Note that the default `DOCKER_REGISTRY` is `localhost:5000`, which is set up by `hack/kind-cluster-build.sh`, you can overwrite it to any registry you have access permission, for development, this is enough.
+Please note that the default `DOCKER_REGISTRY` is `localhost:5000`, which is preset in `hack/kind-cluster-build.sh`.
+You can overwrite it to any registry to which you have access permission.

+## Run Chaos

+You are almost there.
+In this step, we will pull the image and apply it for testing.

+**Note:**

-Before we install or upgrade chaos-mesh, we should modify [values.yaml](https://github.com/pingcap/chaos-mesh/blob/master/helm/chaos-mesh/values.yaml) of helm template, replacing the image to what we have pushed.
-For example, the template using `pingcap/chaos-mesh:latest` as the target image, but what we have developed is `localhost:5000/pingcap/chaos-mesh:latest`, so we should correct this:
+Before you pull any image for chaos-mesh (using `helm install` or `helm upgrade`), modify [values.yaml](https://github.com/pingcap/chaos-mesh/blob/master/helm/chaos-mesh/values.yaml) of helm template to replace the default image with what you just pushed to your local registry.
+In the case, the template uses `pingcap/chaos-mesh:latest` as the default target registry, so we need to replace it with `localhost:5000`, as shown below:

 ```yaml
 clusterScoped: true